 “And the beat goes on!”

 Mortgage interest rates, those little devils that often play havoc with our economic lives, continue to reside near historic lows.
 That old bastion, the thirty-year fixed rate loan, which many home buyers have relied on through the years, is hovering around 3.75% to 4.0% for a conventional loan, and slightly less for a government insured loan (FHA/VA).
-Rates have trickled up recently as the economic climate has experienced continued improvement.
+Rates have trickled up recently as the economic climate has experienced times of continued improvement.

 With lower mortgage interest rates and reduced inventory, rental properties have become less available.
 Scarcity creates demand and rental rates have increased over the course of the past year.
 Once again real estate is a wise investment, providing investors with tax benefits and appreciation.

-As we shift from spring into summer there doesn’t appear to be anything perched on the economic horizon waiting to create chaos with the Boulder Valley real estate market.
+As we shift from spring into summer there doesn’t appear to be anything perched on the economic horizon waiting to create chaos with the Mountain Suburbs real estate market.
 Bank foreclosures and short sales still rear their ugly heads on occasion, but not at the levels that existed between 2007 and 2011.
 New home construction has become a greater part of the economic landscape with starter homes flourishing across the Front Range and even custom homes beginning to sprout in subdivisions that were stagnant for the past few years.
 Seller motivation has increased and buyer confidence has improved; two elements that are vital to a healthy real estate market.

 Real estate markets are normally slow moving entities when they are going through a period of recovery.
 This current shift was accomplished quite quickly, which bodes well for both buyers (low mortgage interest rates) and sellers (appreciation and lack of competition).